spotify/lingon/README.md

 ## Overview

 Lingon is a build tool that favors [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration).
-By employing a similar project structure across your projects you can minimize the amount of build configuration you need to write and maintain.
+By employing a similar file structure across your projects you can minimize the amount of build configuration you need to write and maintain.
 We've borrowed this idea from [middleman](http://middlemanapp.com) and Sprockets.
 If you already know these tools you'll feel right at home with Lingon.

 Lingon allows you to enjoy the productive workflows from Middleman while leveraging an existing community of great gulp.js plugins.